DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 # ASP.NET MVC Security Best Practices

-This document provides information on some of the best practices developers should follow to avoid certain security breaches.
+This document contains information on some of the best practices developers should follow to avoid certain security breaches.
 Each section of this document describes a possible use-case scenario that exposes the security issue and the vulnerabilities associated with it, together with information on how to mitigate the security problems.

-The security issues are all shown using a simple Visual Studio solution.
-Fully commented code samples are provided as part of that solution to show how to avoid each security breach.
+The security issues are all shown in a simple Visual Studio solution.
+This solution includes fully commented code samples that show how to avoid each security breach.
 You will need to have DevExpress ASP.NET MVC extensions installed in order to load and compile the solution.
 You can download the installer from the [DevExpress website](https://devexpress.com).

 ---